grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 The even more critical gauge at the moment was that depth-under-keel gauge.
 The sonic instrumentation that fed that gauge had a limit to its sensitivity.
 It could show the depth of the bottom far beyond what the submarine was capable of reaching, but nowhere near the actual depths of the deep ocean.
 At the far end of that dial, the bounding pin of this gauge was labeled according to ancient sailing tradition: "Bottomless."

 And it did not matter that somewhere down there might be an actual bottom.
-For this sub, for their pursuing sub, for any submarine that Captain Percy had ever heard about, the deep ocean was in all practical ways a never-ending hole.
+For this sub, for their pursuing sub, for any submarine that Percy had ever heard about, the deep ocean was in all practical ways a never-ending hole.
 Anyone who went down there would never find a bottom and could never come back up.
 They each lived much of their submariner lives floating on delicate bubbles of gas over that dark hole, which never ceased in its efforts to suck them down.
 The needle of the depth-under-keel dial had been pegged at "Bottomless" for days now as they had been crossing deep ocean.

 Hemi came up into the control room with a clipboard and a pencil and leaned over the glowing red dials, raising the tiny lenses of his glasses with his fingers to bring them into sharper focus.
 He jotted readings off the dials onto his clipboard.

-Captain Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
+Percy fished her hand around among the joists that supported the pressure hull wall, and found a rumpled pack of cigarillos.
 She shook one out and lit it.
 "Are we going to make it Hemi?"

 "It is razor work, Sylvia.
 Numbers slide past numbers, and a decimal point worth of difference changes our fate.
 And even if the numbers _do_ work out in our favor, there is no way to say whether --- should your plan succeed initially --- it simply perpetrates the complete failure of the pressure hull and leaves us permanently on the bottom regardless."